Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

   - to make aligning easier; enable resizing and dragging ,perhaps by binding to a polygon
   - also in this case, to make custom regioning  easier, I should use some leaflet library to make a mode allowing in app editing of geojson; actually no, better for performance just put it as a separate app, then if i do choose to merge the two to a single app, it'd be easy to just add the component
   - need to make a plugin for this kind of save
+- [ ] 1.10.0: play button to automatically cycle through events
+- [ ] 1.11.0: easy mouse wheel scroll in events bar, avoid the shift scroll i reckon and do normal scroll
+- [ ] 1.12.0: Drag/shift timeline event entries
+- [ ] 1.13.0: One click remove label and relevant regions
+- [ ] 1.14.0: Old editor to new editor date messup fix
 - [ ] 2.0.0: improve performance
 ## Possible future plugins (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu
 - [ ] Add extra inbuilt base map, a more reasonable one with finer dividsions where it needs and less fine where it isn't needed